Palácio da Pena, Sintra

 Other special features of the town’s oldest royal palace include the ceilings painted with swans, magpies and ships and the fabulous array of original azulejos (painted tiles) which span the 15th to the 19th centuries.
 You’ll also find some splendid examples of Mudejar and Manueline architecture.

 Allow at least an hour for visiting Sintra National Palace.
 Two if you like to take your time over details.
-Open daily.
+Open daily and has a good audio guide.

 4. Conquer the rugged battlements at Castle of the Moors